 Of the many things, the book will teach you:

-- to create alliances that increase strength, knowledge, and
+- To create alliances that increase strength, knowledge, and wisdom.

-- the wisdom, and cultivate curiosity, courage, and independent, critical thinking in youth.
+- To cultivate curiosity, courage, and independent, critical thinking.

 • • •